 What is a copay in expat health insurance?

-A copay is the fixed amount you must pay out of pocket for each insured event covered by your expat health insurance plan.
-It is also called a deductible.
+A copay is a fixed amount you must pay out of pocket for each insured event covered by your expat health insurance plan.
+It is different from a deductible.

-The €25 copay applies once per insured event, not per individual claim or appointment.
+Yes.
+A €25 copay applies per medical event, not per individual claim or appointment.
 Multiple claims or appointments related to the same medical issue count as a single insured event.
 Therefore, you pay the €25 copay only once for that event.

 Can you give an example of how the copay works?

-Kevin has pneumonia and visits the doctor multiple times for this illness.
-Despite multiple appointments and claims, Kevin pays only one €25 copay for the entire insured event of pneumonia.
-If Kevin later breaks his arm, which is a separate insured event, he must pay a new €25 copay for that injury.
+Marie has pneumonia and visits the doctor multiple times for this illness.
+Despite multiple appointments and claims, Marie pays only one €25 copay for the entire insured event of pneumonia.
+If Marie later breaks her arm, which is a separate insured event, she must pay a new €25 copay for that injury.

 Who receives the €25 copay payment?